talalom/test-app/readme.md

 * git status
 * git commit -m "Readme file updated" // because we cloned the repo, we don't need the origin, but it is a needed step if you don't clone
 * git push -u origin main
-*
 ## Extra Comments

-* git add cna have multiple endings:
+* git add can have multiple endings:
 	* git add readme.md
 		* This will add a single file to the staging area
 	* git add readme.md index ts